Foreign Affairs Symposium: Symposium structure

 Symposium talks and panels are held on the main Homewood Campus of the Johns Hopkins University, usually in historic Shriver Hall.
 Each event begins with a keynote address by the featured speaker, followed by an extended question and answer session open to all audience members.
 Typically, the main speech will last for around a half-hour, followed by a similar time allotment for the Q&A. Ultimately though, each speaker determines the length of each segment of the event per their own preferences.

 As is tradition, each event is followed by an open reception, usually hosted in the same venue.
 Light refreshments and open discussion allow audience members to intimately interact with speakers.
 The length and structure of the reception changes from event to event, based on the preferences of the speaker, the Symposium staff, and reception co-sponsors.
 During the 2014 Symposium, for example, Maryland Governor Martin O'Malley extended the reception past 10:30pm to ensure that he could speak with all interested attendees.

 The Anne Smedinghoff Memorial Series

 In April 2013, Hopkins alumna Anne Smedinghoff (’09) was killed in a suicide bomb attack in southern Afghanistan while trying to deliver books to school children.
-A former Executive Director of the Foreign Affairs Symposium, her passing had a profound impact on the organization and the Johns Hopkins University.
+A former Executive Director of the Foreign Affairs Symposium, her death had a profound impact on the organization and the Johns Hopkins University.
 The Foreign Affairs Symposium seek to commemorate her life and acknowledge those committed to her values: education, development and global harmony.

 The Anne Smedinghoff Award is awarded to an individual who embodies Anne's values: education, development and global harmony.